jags14385/myobOpsTechnical/README.md

 * Add pipeline for code changes
 * Enable monitoring + health endpoint
 * List pros and cons of the approach
+* Figure out a way of local testing (without deploying everytime)